 - Highlight the features and capabilities of each product.

 Looking to access your SAP data with Red Hat JBoss Middleware and not sure where to start?
-This session will cover all the bases and show you how to connect and consume data via Red Hat JBoss Fuse, Apache Camel, Fuse Fabric, Red Hat JBoss Data Virtualization, and Red Hat JBoss Developer Studio.
+This session will cover all the bases and show you how to connect and consume data via Red Hat Fuse, Apache Camel, Fuse Fabric, Red Hat JBoss Data Virtualization, and Red Hat JBoss Developer Studio.

-See live demos using JBoss Data Virtualization, SAP NetWeaver Gateway, and OData as well as Red Hat JBoss Fuse with a new JCo-based Camel component that uses inbound and outbound synchronous RFC communication with SAP.
+See live demos using JBoss Data Virtualization, SAP NetWeaver Gateway, and OData as well as Red Hat Fuse with a new JCo-based Camel component that uses inbound and outbound synchronous RFC communication with SAP.